Polyvios Chatzopoulos: Club career

-Chatzopoulos started football with the team of Panarkadikos at the age of 15 and later transferred to Panionios, where he played for 5 years having a good presence.
+Chatzopoulos started football at the age of 15 playing for Panarkadikos.
+In 1980 he was transferred to Panionios, where he played for 5 years having a good presence.
 He initially started his career as a striker, but later established himself mainly as a center back, occasionally playing as a defensive midfielder.

-He was transferred to AEK in the summer of 1985 and remained in the team until December 1988.
+On 21 June 1985 Chatzopoulos was transferred to AEK Athens for a fee of 10.4 million drachmas.
 He played as a sweeper, with Stelios Manolas as a stopper and distinguished himself mainly for his composure in his game and his quite good technique for a defensive footballer.
-He left the club in December 1988, after not being trusted by Dušan Bajević and making just 3 league appearances in the first half of that season.
-In 1989 he competed in Diagoras and followed a two-year spell in Xanthi He continued in smaller categories, returning for two years to Panarkadikos and ended his career in 1995 competing for one year in Sparta.
+In December 1988, he was not part of the plans of the new manager, Dušan Bajević and made 3 league appearances in the first half of that season.

+On 5 December Chatzopoulos was transferred to Diagoras for a fee of 4 million drachmas.
+He played until the end of the season and then he moved to Xanthi, where he played for tow seasons.
+He continued in smaller divisions, returning to Panarkadikos for two years.
+Chatzopoulos ended his career in 1995 playing for Sparta.